mikesamuel/LexIcon/docs/why.md

 that have a hard time removing features for fear of "breaking the web."

-Writing high-quality tools for composing network messages securely is tough and there are a small number of security professionals capable of writing these tools, tracking changes to the standards, and maintaining library code.
+Writing high-quality tools for composing network messages securely is hard work and there are a small number of security professionals capable of writing these tools, tracking changes to the standards, and maintaining library code.

 Every few years there is another [application languages](glossary.md#application_languag)